 Are there any foods Christians should not eat?
-The New Testament is overwhelmingly clear in answering this question.
+The New Testament is overwhelmingly clear that there are no food restrictions for Christians.

 Consider the following verses: